HAIR-AN syndrome: Diagnosis

 The diagnosis of HAIR-AN is based on identifying the symptoms and correlating them to the known risk factors.

 The severity of hirsutism which accompanies the HAIR-AN syndrome has been found to correlate to the activity of the stromal ovarian cells, as they are overstimulated by elevated insulin levels.

 Treatment

 The treatment is based on addressing obesity, thus reducing insulin resistance and its undesired effects.
 Insulin resistance can be treated with metformin and may have a positive impact on reproductive function.

-Pharmacological treatment by suppression of gonadotropin with estrogen-progesterone oral contraceptives can reduce the hyperandrogenism by decreasing LH (leutinizing hormone) levels.
+Pharmacological treatment by suppression of gonadotropin with estrogen-progesterone oral contraceptives can reduce the hyperandrogenism by decreasing LH (luteinizing hormone) levels.
 Even their sex hormone binding to globulin increase is also responsible for decreasing body's bio-availability of testosterone.
 Progestin treatment with desogestrel and norgestimate appears to have fewer androgenic side effects and may be safer to use in persons with abnormal lipid levels or hirsutism.
 Other proposed treatments include antiandrogenic medications, spironolactone (in combination with oral contraceptives to prevent menstrual cycle irregularities), flutamide, and the 5α-reductase inhibitor finasteride.